 Bracing and Splinting for Chronic Pain

-Braces and splints, also known as orthotics, come in many shapes and sizes.
+Braces and splints come in many shapes and sizes.
 Although they're generally used for acute injuries—keeping a sprained knee or twisted ankle stable, for example—braces and splints can also be used as a treatment option to control chronic pain.